Curing a Developmental Disorder: The mTOR Pathway and TSC

 Conclusion

-My experiences in the TSC and EV fields have shaped my approach to neuroscience, allowing me to apply innovative theories, transformative ideas, and rigorous methods.
+Our roles in the TSC and EV fields have shaped our approach to neuroscience, allowing us to apply innovative theories, transformative ideas, and rigorous methods.
 The privilege of contributing to the broader scientific community, from keynote lectures to collaborative research, is a testament to the collective effort that drives discovery.
-I remain committed to advancing our understanding of EV biology and mTOR signaling, with the ultimate goal of translating these findings into clinical applications.
+We remain committed to advancing our understanding of EV biology and mTOR signaling, with the ultimate goal of translating these findings into clinical applications.